EricWiener/ai-notes/content/Research-Papers/Panoptic SegFormer.md

 <!--SR:!2024-03-29,292,274-->

 **Binary mask prediction**:
-> [!TODO] what are the shapes of the attention maps?
+> [!PRIVATE] what are the shapes of the attention maps?

 "Intuitively, the ground truth mask is exactly the meaningful region on which we expect the attention module to focus."
 Therefore, the paper uses the ==attention maps== as the input to a $1 \times 1$ conv that predicts the binary mask.
 <!--SR:!2025-06-05,612,277-->